Chipped Your Pet Yet?

 Microchips find lost dogs but in 2016 we worry about injection site cancer, privacy issues and RFID chips in everything from cell phones to wrist watches!

-When in 2006 TheDogPlace.org first began to inform readers about the privacy and medical risks associated with microchips, it was considered "far out" and conspiracy theory junk.
+When TheDogPlace.org first began, in 2006, to inform readers about the privacy and medical risks associated with microchips, it was considered "far out" and conspiracy junk theory.

 We told you about microchips, already nicknamed Spychips, in February 2006.
 Then in March TheDogPress.com warned about the National Animal I.D.
 System (NAIS) in "Tying The Knot" and they revealed the frightful connection between micro-chips, AKC, HSUS, PAWS, USDA, Digital Angel and supporters Senators Fred Thompson and Rick Santorum.